-This course is accredited by the Institute of Mechanical Engineers (IMechE - until the 2023) and the Institution of Engineering and Technology (IET - until 2022) on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
+This course is accredited by the Institute of Mechanical Engineers (IMechE - until August 2024) and the Institution of Engineering and Technology (IET - until August 2023) on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.